RabiaShaik/WebUIAutomation/ReadMe.md

 6. Check for the request if instead of and condition if the request been passed as OR then how the response behaves
 7. Since it is a GET condition this call should be idempotent, hence set the idempotency key and see if that changes or not
 8. Check for the content type assert
+9. Test for status available and make sure it is showing 200 status code and it fetches value only for "available"
+10. Repeat for other two statuses

 **• What libraries would you use?**